A Theory of Atomic Beamforming: Models and Metrics

 \subsection{Electric Field Models}

-{ A RARE detects the electric field component of an incident electromagnetic wave.} In the considered system, Rydberg atoms within the vapor cell are exposed to three external electric fields: the LO field $E_l(t,z)$, the information-carrying signal field $E_s(t,z)$, and the BBR noise field $E_n(t,z)$.
-The total incident RF field at location $z\in[0, L]$ and time $t$ is expressed as
+A RARE detects the electric-field component of an incident electromagnetic wave.
+In the considered system, Rydberg atoms inside the vapor cell are exposed to three external fields: the LO field $E_l(t,z)$, the information-bearing signal field $E_s(t,z)$, and the BBR noise field $E_n(t,z)$.
+The total electric field at location $z\in[0, L]$ and time $t$ is given by the superposition of these three fields

-For simplicity, we restrict our analysis to the field component polarized along the $x$-axis.
+For simplicity, we restrict the analysis to the field component polarized along the $x$-axis.

-We adopt the popular superheterodyne architecture~\cite{RydNP_Jing2020}.
-The predefined LO field has a frequency slightly different from that of the signal field, resulting in a beat frequency between them.
+We follow the standard superheterodyne configuration~\cite{RydNP_Jing2020}.
+The LO field is slightly detuned from the signal field by a few kHz, thereby generating a beat frequency between the two fields.
 Let $\{f_{l}, \omega_{l}, \lambda_{l}, k_{l}\}$ and $\{f_{s}, \omega_{s}, \lambda_{s}, k_{s}\}$ denote the frequencies, angular frequencies, wavelengths, and wavenumbers of the LO and signal fields, respectively.
-The beat angular frequency is thus $\omega_\delta\triangleq \omega_s - \omega_l$.
-To account for the influence of vapor-cell length on quantum response, it is essential to accurately model the spatial variations of fields.
+The beat angular frequency is thus defined as $\omega_\delta\triangleq \omega_s - \omega_l$.
+To accurately characterize the effect of vapor-cell length on the quantum response, the spatial phase variations of the fields must be explicitly modeled.
 Let $\vartheta_l$ and $\vartheta_s$ denote the angles-of-arrival of the LO and signal fields relative to the normal direction of the vapor cell, as shown in Fig.~\ref{img:system_model}(b).
-Under the far-field planar wavefront assumption, the fields $E_l(t, z)$ and $E_s(t,z)$ are modeled as
+Under plane-wave propagation, the fields $E_l(t, z)$ and $E_s(t,z)$ are modeled as